 While blowing out both his sneaker and Nike’s reputation on Wednesday, Williamson also suffered a minor knee sprain, thus throwing his status for the remainder of his amateur career in question.
 By all accounts, Williamson will be fine, but did his stock shift at all for you after seeing him suffer a scare on a national stage?

 DraftKings Sportsbook currently hosts NBA Draft prop bets with an eye on speculating the top pick in June’s draft, so you can take your shot at projecting the top prospect.
-Yes, NJ Sportsbooks are offering these prop bets and it is amazing!
+Yes, NJ Online Sportsbooks are offering these prop bets and it is amazing!

 NBA Draft #1 Pick Prop Bets

 Michael “G.O.A.T” Jordan went third in the draft in 1984, famously behind Sam Bowie.
 Kevin Durant, one of the best scorers in history, went second in the summer of 2007 behind, once again, a tragically flawed big man for Portland.
 Just a few summers back, Jayson Tatum, now considered a potential franchise player and elite asset, went third behind two guards still searching for their respective jumpers.

 The premise being — some of the greatest players and prospects in the game were once overlooked or afforded longer NBA Draft Betting odds as prospects.
 Even those in powerful front office positions around the NBA often misread and miscalculate the draft process (looking at you, Colangelo).